 Veggie Swaps– Try adding mushrooms, courgettes (zucchini), broccoli or peas.

 Pasta – I used penne pasta for this.
 Fusilli or Rotini work great as does linguine, spaghetti or tagliatelle.

-Sun-dried tomatoes – if you can, choose good quality sundried tomatoes the kind you find in the deli counter or in jars filled with oil.
+Sun-dried tomatoes – if you can, choose good quality sundried tomatoes the kind you find on the deli counter or in jars filled with oil.

 Nutritional Information - is calculated using an online nutrition tool and is approximate.
-It is based on one serving and does not include extra cheese for serving.
+It is based on one serving and does not include an extra cheese serving.

 Weights and measurements - For US readers, I use Cuisipro measuring cups and spoons, and a Pyrex measuring jug for liquids.
 These are the industry standard.
 Cup/spoon volumes can differ from brand to brand, for accuracy, I recommend weighing all ingredients if possible.